Singing in Canadian Schools:

 It's time to #SpeakUpForSinging

-Choral Canada, in partnership with Canadian Music Educators' Association, Coalition for Music Education in Canada, and Kodály Society of Canada are working with Dr. Francine Morin, Associate Dean at the University of Manitoba and a leading authority in Canadian arts education, on the Singing in Canadian Schools: COVID-19 Impact Survey.
+Choral Canada, in partnership with Canadian Music Educators' Association, Coalition for Music Education in Canada, and Kodály Society of Canada worked with Dr. Francine Morin, Associate Dean at the University of Manitoba and a leading authority in Canadian arts education, on the Singing in Canadian Schools: COVID-19 Impact Survey.

 This survey was created to increase our understanding of the impacts of the pandemic on singing in K-12 school music education in Canada.
-Music educators will have the opportunity to anonymously share their perspectives on the:
+Music educators had the opportunity to anonymously share their perspectives on the:

 • Overall support for singing and music education in their schools